 Europe’s Last DictatorshipWe have many former communist countries on our map.
 But for us and anyone who has already visited those countries, Belarus still provides a unique opportunity.
 Rather than being a “time warp” like Transnistria in Moldova, Belarus represents an alternate reality.
 It's a “what if” for all those countries around it that fought either physically or politically for freedom and democracy.
 Belarus had a window of opportunity after declaring independence from the USSR in 1990.
 In the 1994 elections, a large majority voted for Lukashenko.
 From then on he cemented his position, seizing parliamentary power and replacing representatives with his own allies.

 It’s Very Clean...Visiting Belarus nowadays, you'll notice a few things.
 Firstly it's very clean.
 It seems that litter is either not tolerated, or is tidied up very quickly.
 Secondly, you'll notice that everyone in Belarus seems to have a good word to say about the President and the government.
 In public at least.
 This deference and the presence of large-brimmed military hats can give the impression that stepping out of line is frowned upon.
 Personal safety in Belarus is definitely not a concern.
-The locals range from being a little cold to being friendly and curious as to why you're visiting their country.
+The locals range from being a little cold to being friendly and curious as to why you're visiting.